The Land of Opportunities: Expat Life and Money

 So let me ask you:

-• Do you have a plan if your “land of opportunity” stops working for you?
+Do you have a plan if your “land of opportunity” stops working?

-• Have you mapped your next move — financially and emotionally?
+Have you mapped your exit — financially and emotionally?

-• Do you have a support system if the numbers stop adding up?
+Do you have support if the numbers stop adding up?

 Sources: Morning Brew | NCT UK Charity | Savory & Partners | Numbeo